FaranAiki/nihwm/README.md

 ============================

-nihwm is a modified version of dwm with the philosophy that ricing/modifying the window manager. nih stands for nihilist (not the existential nor moral) [artistic]
+nihwm is a modified version of dwm with the philosophy that ricing/modifying the window manager is useless. nih stands for nihilist (not the existential nor moral) but [artistic]

 TODO:
 	There are many todos here, such as modifying this README,d